 Ph.D., History, University of Illinois at Urbana-Champaign, 2009

-Hobson, Maurice J., The Legend of the Black Mecca: Myth, Maxim and the Making of an Olympic City, University of North Carolina Press, Fall 2015.
+Hobson, Maurice J., The Legend of the Black Mecca: Politics and Class in the Making of Modern Atlanta.
+Chapel Hill: University of North Carolina Press, 2017.

 Book Reviews Essays

 Book Review for Sharon O’Foran,’s “Little Zion: A Church Baptized by Fire,” Chapel Hill: University of North Carolina Press, 2006, 288pp. $49.95 Hardcover, Journal of African American History, Vol. 93, (1), Winter 2008, pp. 121-123.